 - Manually insert ads when possible: I do this when I have a cliffhanger of sorts.
 Meaning, I start a sentence and then play the ad in the middle of the sentence because the user REALLY wants to hear the rest of it.
 An example, “The thing that you absolutely must know about affiliate marketing is”….(ad)……the rest of the statement.
 I’ve found this approach will keep you users engaged enough to finish through the ad instead of clicking off the video.

-- Make as many videos as possible: YouTube is ultimately a numbers game.
+- Make as many videos as possible: YouTube is ultimately a numbers game and the number of views is the most important factor to success.
 People don’t like to hear it, but it’s 100% true.
-The more videos you post, the more likely you are to succeed because of the number of views that your videos will get.
+The more videos you post, the more likely you are to succeed because of the number of video views that your channel will get.

 - For most of the big YouTubers out there, advertising revenue is the most passive way to make money.
 But it’s just the tip of the iceberg when it comes to monetizing YouTube.